epomatti/microservices-archetypes/README.md

 # Microservices Archetypes

-This project documents the different types of microservices archetypes and the difference scenarios in which they're most commonly applicable.
+This project documents the different types of microservices archetypes and scenarios that I observed over the years in which they're most commonly applicable.
 Multiple archetypes may apply simultaneously to a particular system.

-### Quick intro
+### 📓 Quick note

+This guide does not affiliate itself to any particular technology or microservices definition, and also does not (or at very minimum tries not to) advocate XYZ techniques as good or bad.

+There's always trade offs and situations that are particular to some projects.

-This guide does not affiliate itself to any particular technology or microservices definition.
-Although the concept what comprises a "microservice" is more or less intuitively understood, it's definition and implementation it's still in the realm of discussion.
+Although the concept of what constitutes a "microservice" is more or less intuitively understood, it's definition and implementation still are a topic of discussion.

 Software engineers have been creating service isolation and independent scalability for decades without container orchestration.
-The advent and accessibility of container orchestrators, such as Service Fabric, Docker Swarm, Kubernetes, and others, made as such that this technique can be implemented to everyone, but it's implementation is not mandatory (or, is it? 🤔)
+The advent and accessibility of container orchestrators, such as Service Fabric, Docker Swarm, Kubernetes, and others, allowed this technique to be available to everyone, but it's implementation is not mandatory.
+(Or is it? 🤔)

 ## Archetypes